Antrim County, MI

 The State of Michigan made the decision not to clean up the TCE plume, because it would have been too expensive.
 The cost for cleaning up the estimated 13 trillion gallons of contaminated water would have cost an estimated $650B.

-Since 2001, the State of Michigan has invested $18 million on monitoring the TCE plume, and installing a water system for the Village of Mancelona and extending water lines, installing storage tanks and connecting impacted residences in the Schuss Mountain and Cedar River Village area:
+2001-2021- The State of Michigan has invested $27 million on monitoring the TCE plume, installing a water system for the Village of Mancelona and extending water lines, installing storage tanks and connecting impacted residences in the Schuss Mountain and Cedar River Village area:

 What can you do to show you care?

 Keep yourself informed.
-TCC will continue to update information as it comes available.
+Torch Conservation Center will continue to update information as it comes available.